martinpihrt/OSPy-plugins/plugins/air_temp_humi/README.md

 * Check Enable DS18B20:
   If checked enabled DS18B20, I2C bus is in plugin enabled.

-* Used DS18B20:
+* DS18B20 sensors:
-  Value count for connected DS18B20 devices (1-6).
+  Enable only the connected DS18B20 sensors (DS1-DS6) and set a label for each used sensor.
+Disabled sensors are hidden from the graph and log view.

 * Label for sensor DS 1-6:
   Type label for Your probe Dallas DS18B20.